 Forget store-bought toaster strudels and make them from scratch!
-This copycat recipe features a buttery, flaky crust made with frozen puff pastry, blueberry jam, and a drizzle of vanilla bean icing…yum!
+This easy-to-make copycat recipe features a buttery, flaky crust made with frozen puff pastry, blueberry jam, and a drizzle of vanilla bean icing!

-Baking from scratch always wins.
-Whether it’s soft, moist blueberry muffins or tender blueberry scones, the fresh flavor and texture are truly unbeatable.
+That’s the magic of baking from scratch.
+It elevates familiar favorites into something even better.
+Whether it’s soft, moist blueberry muffins or tender blueberry scones, the fresh flavor and texture are truly unbeatable!

 How to Make Them